couchbase/query/docs/n1ql-select.md

 Otherwise the remaining rules for comparing values are followed.

-In N1QL a comparison operator implicitly requires that both operands be of the same type.
-If the operands are of different types it always evaluates to FALSE.
+In N1QL a comparison operator implicitly requires that both operands are of the same type.
+If the operands are of different types, the result is always MISSING (if either operand is MISSING) or NULL.

 String comparison is done using a raw byte collation of UTF8 encoded strings (sometimes referred to as binary, C, or memcmp).
 This collation is __case sensitive__.
 Case insensitive comparisons can be performed using UPPER() or LOWER() functions.

+Array and object comparisons are done as described under __ORDER BY__.

 #### LIKE